meowabyte/meowabyte/README.md

 For contact, you can reach me on my email - [purr@meowpa.ws](mailto:purr@meowpa.ws) - or by any other social media on my site - [meowpa.ws](https://meowpa.ws)!
 I recommend using second option as it is higher chance I'll reply quicker!

+## I support these (And You Should too!)
+Please if it's applying to you, sign these up.
+It will help changing the world for better!
+If you cannot sign these up, please at least share it around so someone who can sign it will do it instead!

+- [Fight Chat Control (fightchatcontrol.eu)](https://fightchatcontrol.eu/) - "The "Chat Control" proposal would mandate scanning of all private digital communications, including encrypted messages and photos.
+This threatens fundamental privacy rights and digital security for all EU citizens."
+- [Hold Mojang Accountable For Their Unlawful Behaviour (YouTube Video With Update)](https://www.youtube.com/watch?v=w_UF_4gZclI) - Hold Mojang Accountable for actions such as Forceful Migration that made a lot of people lose access to their product, unnotified EULA changes and other shady practices they use.
+- [Stop Killing Games (stopkillinggames.com)](https://www.stopkillinggames.com/) - ""Stop Killing Games" is a consumer movement started to challenge the legality of publishers destroying video games they have sold to customers.
+An increasing number of video games are sold effectively as goods - with no stated expiration date - but designed to be completely unplayable as soon as support from the publisher ends.
+This practice is a form of planned obsolescence and is not only detrimental to customers, but makes preservation effectively impossible.
+Furthermore, the legality of this practice is largely untested in many countries."